apache/datasketches-website/index.md

         <h2>Analysis</h2>
       </a></p>
       <p class="text-justify">Built-in set operators (Union, Intersection, Difference)
-      produce sketches as a result (and not just a number) enabling full set expressions, such as ((A &#8746; B) &#8745; (C &#8746; D)) \ (E &#8746; F).
+      produce sketches as a result (and not just a number) enabling full set expressions of cardinality, such as ((A &#8746; B) &#8745; (C &#8746; D)) \ (E &#8746; F).
       This capability along with predictable and superior accuracy (compared with <i>Include/Exclude</i> approaches) enable unprecedented analysis capabilities